Home

 Probiotic supplements were scientifically ‘discovered’ in the 1900’s in the fermented milk products of Bulgarian peasants.
 It was realized that these products actually contained organisms that lived in our bodies and could confer health benefits.
 Elie Metchnikoff won the Nobel Prize for his work, but 100 years later, we are just barely starting to acknowledge the health benefits of these good bacteria.

-It is not coincidental that humans eat and thrive on the cultured foods that contain these beneficial organisms.
+It is not coincidental that humans eat and thrive on the cultured foods that contain these beneficial organisms, and the prebiotic foods that feed them, such as Resistant Starch and Xylitol.
 It’s likely that we evolved with them until the relationship became truly symbiotic.
 We provide these intestinal flora with nutrients and a place to live while they provide us with multiple bodily functions that we could not live without.

 good bacteria live in your gut